airbnb/epoxy/README.md

 A model class annotated with `@EpoxyModelClass` will always have a subclass generated.
 There are several cases where it may be useful to use this alongside, or instead of, `EpoxyAttribute`.

 1. `getDefaultLayout` may be left unimplemented and the default layout resource can instead be specified as a parameter to the `EpoxyModelClass` annotation.
 The generated model will include a `getDefaultLayout` implementation that returns that value.
+  * **Note**: This does not currently work in library projects or modules, but support for that is coming soon!

 2. If you are using `EpoxyModelWithHolder` (see [Using View Holders](#view-holders)) you can leave the `createNewHolder` method unimplemented and the generated class will contain a default implementation that creates a new holder by calling a no argument constructor of the holder class.